-Because occupations involving physical labor dominate the local economy, Jordan is generally considered to be a blue-collar town.
-38.02% of the Jordan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jordan is a blue-collar town, with 38.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jordan is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Jordan who work in teaching (16.53%), management occupations (9.92%), and office and administrative support (9.09%).

 Jordan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Jordan are slightly less educated than the national average of 21.84% for the average city or town: 14.54% of adults in Jordan have a bachelor's degree or advanced degree
+The percentage of adults in Jordan with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.54% of adults in Jordan have a bachelor's degree or advanced degree.

 The per capita income in Jordan in 2022 was $31,226, which is middle income relative to Montana and the nation.
 This equates to an annual income of $124,904 for a family of four.
 However, Jordan contains both very wealthy and poor people as well.